sashuu6/blog/README.md

 ## Introduction

-This repository contains the code to host personal portfolio website using docker compose.
+This repository contains the code to host a personal portfolio website using docker compose.

 ## Architecture